Cohomology of the moduli space of non-hyperelliptic genus four curves: Cohomology of the Kirwan blow-up

 \subsection{General setting}

-The effect of the desingularisation on the equivariant Poincar\'{e} series is explained in \cite{Kir85}.
+The effect of the desingularization on the equivariant Poincar\'{e} series is explained in \cite{Kir85}.
 We consider again the setting, as in Section \S \ref{subsec:blow}, of a nonsingular projective variety $ X $ together with a linear action of a reductive group $ G $.
-Assume that $ R $ is a connencted reductive subgroup with the property that the fixed point set $ Z_R^{ss}\subset X^{ss} $ is nonempty, but that $ Z_{R'}^{ss}=\varnothing $ for all higher subgroups $ R'\subset G $ of higher dimension than $ R $.
+Assume that $ R $ is a connected reductive subgroup with the property that the fixed point set $ Z_R^{ss}\subset X^{ss} $ is non-empty, but that $ Z_{R'}^{ss}=\varnothing $ for all higher subgroups $ R'\subset G $ of higher dimension than $ R $.

 Let $ \pi:\hat{X}\rightarrow X^{ss}$ be the blow-up of $ X^{ss} $ along $ G\cdot Z_R^{ss} $.
 Then the equivariant cohomology of $ \hat{X} $ is related to that of the exceptional divisor $ E $ by

 (see \cite[\S 4.6]{GH78}, \cite[7.2]{Kir85}).
 If $ \calN^R $ denotes the normal bundle to $ G\cdot Z_R^{ss} $ in $ X^{ss} $, then the equivariant cohomology of the exceptional divisor $ E=\PP \calN^R $ can be computed via a degenerating spectral sequence, namely